空影

 Foliate.svg

-Since the second year of junior high school until now, my fourth year of college, I have used many devices and experienced many systems.
+Since the second year of junior high school until now, my fourth year of college, I have used many devices and experienced various systems.
 Below, I will list these systems and the readers on them in chronological order:

-Foliate > Kindle Native Reader > Moon+ Reader > KOReader > iBook Reader
+Foliate > Native Kindle Reader > Moon+ Reader > KOReader > iBook Reader

 Installation#